-A successful move from the world of financial trading to providing in-home care services shows the versatility of the Touching Hearts business model
+A successful move from financial trading to providing in-home care services

-Financial planning, investment banking and related work can be highly lucrative, and also highly stressful.
-That’s why Jeff Bryk decided after more than two decades in the business to take a look at something else — and eventually found himself owning a Touching Hearts at Home in-home senior care franchise.
+Financial planning, investment banking, and related work can be highly lucrative, and also highly stressful.
+That’s why Jeff Bryk decided after more than two decades in the business to take a look at something else.
+Eventually, he found himself owning a Touching Hearts at Home in-home senior care franchise.

 Family experience demonstrated the need